DarrylDalesandry/docker-developer-containers/README.md

 ## Standard User Permissions, Not Root

-One of the primary goals of these build files, is to make sure that when the user attaches to a container, that they are using a user account that does not have the ability to run commands as root, or super user.
+One of the primary goals of these build files, is to make sure that when the user attaches to a container, that they access a user account that does not have the ability to run commands as root, or super user.
 This means that `sudo` commands will not work in the container's tty.

 All material needed to have a basic developer environment is provided in the